-The following summary is based on current UK law and HM Revenue & Customs practice which are subject to change.
-It should not be treated as legal or tax advice.
-It is intended to offer guidance to persons (other than dealers in securities) on the UK taxation of Investment Companies with Variable Capital ("ICVC").
-However, it should not be regarded as definitive nor as removing the desirability of taking separate professional advice.
-If investors are in any doubt as to their taxation position, or if they may be subject to tax in a jurisdiction other than the UK, they should consult their independent professional adviser.
+The following summary is based on current UK law and HM Revenue & Customs practice.
+It summarises the UK tax position of Open-Ended Investment Companies ("OEIC") and Shareholders who are UK tax resident.
+However, it should not be regarded as exhaustive and investors are advised to obtain specific advice from their professional tax adviser.
 Levels and bases of, and reliefs from, taxation are subject to change in the future.